-The current situation can be described as one in which minoritised language rights, even in countries which have signed and ratified the ECRML are second-rate rights, and nothing happens when they are not properly enforced or even flagrantly violated.
-Thus, even acknowledging that the ECRML was written and
+The current situation can be described as one in which minoritised language rights, even in countries which have signed and ratified the ECRML are secondrate rights, and nothing happens when they are not properly enforced or even flagrantly violated.
+Thus, even acknowledging that the ECRML was written and applied with the best of intentions and that it may be a useful instrument for the necessary protection and promotion of the European linguistic heritage, some changes should be implemented, if the goal is to do that in a meaningful and effective way.

-Following the 2016 hearing in the European Parliament on minoritised language discrimnation in the EU, ELEN made a series of recommendations that, if implemented, would act to make the Charter much more effective, primarily by linking ECRML ratification and proper implementation to the existing EU infringement procedures.
+Following the 2016 hearing in the European Parliament on minoritised language discrimnation in the EU4, ELEN made a series of recommendations that, if implemented, would act to make the Charter much more effective, primarily by linking ECRML ratification and proper implementation to the existing EU infringement procedures.
 These recommendations include: